Nowell has career night, Timberwolves rout Pelicans 135-105 - WHIZ News

 Karl-Anthony Towns scored 16 points and former LSU standout Naz Reid added 15 for the Timberwolves, who combined for 19 3-pointers on 40 attempts (47.5%).

-Zion Williamson scored 24 points for the Pelicans on 9-of-13 shooting.
+Zion Williamson scored 24 points for New Orleans.
 Steven Adams had 13 points and 12 rebounds and Brandon Ingram added 13 points.
-But the Pelicans struggled to shoot from deep, going 6 for 32 on 3-point attempts.
-And they compounded their problems by committing 18 turnovers, which led to 31 Minnesota points.
+But the Pelicans struggled to shoot from 3-point range, going 6 for 32.
+They compounded that by committing 18 turnovers, which led to 31 Minnesota points.

+“We’re so bad defensively that we can’t have a bad offensive night,” Pelicans coach Stan Van Gundy said.
+“If we have a bad offensive night, we’re going to get crushed like we did.

+“We didn’t compete.
+We didn’t help each other,” Van Gundy continued.
+“A really embarrassing evening for us tonight.
+They played well.
+They were inspired to play.
+We didn’t seem to care and we got what we deserved.”

 After Edwards’ dunk and 3 in succession gave Minnesota an 88-70 lead in the third quarter, boos could be heard emanating from the socially distanced crowd of about 3,700.

-Reid’s 3 and driving layup in succession tied it at 46.
-A few possessions later, Edwards’ reverse layup put Minnesota up 53-48.
+“The second group came in with aggressiveness,” Edwards said.
+“They led us down a really, really good path.”

-Towns, who’d missed his first six 3s, finally made one as time expired in the second quarter to give the Wolves a 40-point second quarter and a 67-60 lead at halftime.
+Towns, who’d missed his first six 3s, finally made one as time expired in the first half to give the Wolves a 40-point second quarter and 67-60 lead.

 TIP-INS